Quality Control

 Quality Control FAQ's

-Do you have CWB level 2 techs on staff?
+Do you have CWB level 2 technicians on staff?

-What procedures do have?
-(Do you have hydro procedure, PWHT procedure, etc.)
+What procedures do you have (hydro, PWHT, etc)?

 Yes, Altex has a variety of procedures in relation to the work that is performed, available upon request.